 Sharing research data and findings is considered best scientific practice and is a requirement of many funding bodies and scientific journals.
 As a large proportion of research is publicly funded, the outcomes of the research should be made publicly available.
 Sharing data helps to maximise the impact of investment through wider use and encourages new avenues of research.

-Who has reviewed the study?

-This study has received ethics approval from the NHS Research Ethics Committee (reference: IRAS 338580).
-If you have any concerns related to this study, please direct them to the University of Bristol Research Governance Team (RGT) via research-ethics@bristol.ac.uk.

 Who can I contact for further information?

 If you have any questions about the study, please contact the research team